Designer Bio

 As my professional career grew and diversified into professional science, scientific writing, research mentorship, and program leadership, the impact of high-quality visual communication on my success - and that of my peers and colleagues - was undeniable.

-In front of Martha Van Renssalaer Hall on the Cornell campus, 2020.
+In front of Martha Van Rensselaer Hall on the Cornell campus, 2020.
 Cornell University file photo.

 When it comes to complex information, experience and evidence show me that seeing is understanding.